Mqtth3w/InstaFollowBack/README.md

  4. Optionally you can unfollow them.

 ## old
-This folder contain a equal version but without the GUI.
+This folder contain an equal version but without the GUI.